7 Ultimate Hikes in Hatcher Pass

 Check the weather

-Friends of the Chugach National Forest Avalanche Center provides weather cams for three areas within Hatcher Pass.
-Check the weather for Independence Mine, Marmot Ridge, and Gold Cord Mine.
+Friends of the Chugach National Forest Avalanche Center provides weather cams for three areas within Hatcher Pass: Independence Mine, Marmot Ridge, and Gold Cord Mine.

 1. Independence Mine Trail